Encouraging Independence, one activity at a time.

 With that in mind, you will find 6 main themes on the blog:

-- Hands-On Activities – for babies, toddlers, preschoolers, and kindergarteners.
+- Hands-On Activities – for babies, toddlers, preschoolers, and kindergarteners, plus a few homeschooling ideas are thrown in.

 - Child Development – includes child behavior, infant, toddler and preschooler development, fine motor and gross motor development.